 Before applying to take this examination, candidates must obtain a Dental Personal Identification Number (DENTPIN®).
-Register for a new DENTPIN or retrieve an existing DENTPIN at ADA.org/DENTPIN.
+Candidates can register for a new DENTPIN or retrieve an existing DENTPIN at ADA.org/DENTPIN.

-The DENTPIN is a unique personal identifier used by the U.S. dental education system and standardized testing programs, such as the Dental Admission Test (DAT), Advanced Dental Admission Test (ADAT), and the Admission Test for Dental Hygiene (ATDH)-as well as application service programs such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA's Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
-In each case, the DENTPIN is used to uniquely identify individuals, and for the confidential and secure reporting, transmission, and tracking of test scores and academic data.
+The DENTPIN® is a unique personal identifier used by U.S. dental and dental hygiene education systems and standardized testing programs, such as the Dental Admission Test (DAT), Advanced Dental Admission Test (ADAT), and the Admission Test for Dental Hygiene (ATDH) - as well as application services such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
+In each case, the DENTPIN® is used to uniquely identify individuals, and for the confidential and secure reporting, transmission, and tracking of test scores and academic data.